Editor’s note: This article was updated on Dec. 6, 2019, to reflect changes to acceptable work search contacts.

 Once you start working full time, simply quit filing your weekly certifications to make your claim inactive.
 There is no need to call us.

-Help is available, free of charge, at any of our 25 Idaho Department of Labor ofﬁces.
-If you would like assistance in your job search, please make an appointment with a workforce consultant at your local office.
-We’d love to help you in your job search so you can return to work as soon as possible.
+Help is available, free of charge, at any of our Idaho Department of Labor ofﬁces and mobile locations.
+If you would like assistance in your job search, please make an appointment with a workforce consultant.
+Find all the locations for Labor local and mobile offices at labor.idaho.gov/officedirectory.

 Many resources can be found on the Idaho Department of Labor website.
 Some of these resources include job listings on IdahoWorks and wage and career information on JobScape.
 We also have several publications with tips for job seekers.